georgetown-cs-edu/chirpy/README.md

   * submitting a chirp
   * rendering a timeline
   * searching for chirps via hashtag
-  * searching for chirps via chirper
+  * searching for chirps via chirper (i.e., searching for `MicahSherr1`'s chirps)
 * Describe the classes that make up the DAO.
-Class descriptions should include "public" functions that will be used by the BLL.
+Class descriptions should include all of the "public" functions that will be used by the BLL.
 For example, a User class might include functions such as:
-  * `void registerNewUser( String username, String password ) throws CannotAddUserException`
+  * `void setUsername( String username )`
-  * `List<User> getRegisteredUsers() // returns list of existing users`
-  * `void addContact( User contact ) // assign contact as a contact of this user`
-  * `List<User> getContacts() // returns this user's contacts`
+  * `String getPassword()`
 * Class descriptions should include the method names (i.e., the API) and brief descriptions of what each does and what the parameters and return values are.
 * Your design document should describe how the various class objects will be stored.
 Initially, you may store everything in memory (yikes!) -- e.g., registered users could persist in a [Vector](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) or [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).
 Be sure to also describe how a chirper's contacts are stored/maintained.
 * Describe what your cookies look like (see below).
-* Similarly, describe the classes the make up the BLL.
+* Similarly, describe the classes that make up the BLL.
 Here, classes will refer to your service's main *functionalities*.
 For example, you might have a classes called `SearchFunctionality` and `ChirpHandler`.

 The design document should exist as a single Markdown file called `DESIGN.md`, and be stored in the top level of your repository (i.e., next to this `README.md` file).

+<p>&nbsp;</p>

-## Deliverables, Part II: The beginnings of Chirpy
+# Deliverables, Part II: The beginnings of Chirpy

-The second deliverable for this assignment is a functioning user registration and user listing service.
+The second (and final) deliverable for this assignment is a functioning user registration and user listing service.  **YOU DO NOT HAVE TO BUILD OTHER COMPONENTS OF CHIRPY FOR THIS ASSIGNMENT.
+JUST DO THE USER REGISTRATION AND USER LISTING SERVICES.**

 The requirements are:

 ### Adding users